New Students – Welcome to the OT Program!

 These activities are completely optional, and student leaders for “O-Week” are advised by the Chair to abide by the professional conduct regulations set by the University of Toronto and the Department.
 For activities taking place off-site (non-University of Toronto property), students purporting to represent the Department (e.g. wearing a University shirt in public) at an O-Week activity should continue to conduct themselves professionally.
-There is a Facebook group set-up for O-Week; forms may be posted here during summer at the request of O-Week Leaders.
+There will be a Facebook group set-up for O-Week; forms may be posted here during summer at the request of O-Week Leaders.

-2019 Academic Orientation (Mandatory)
+2021 Academic Orientation (Mandatory)

 INCOMING Student Fieldwork Requirements

-- 2019 Incoming Student Welcome Letter (added June 5, 2019)
+- 2021 Fieldwork Student Welcome Letter (posted June 15)